FizzWizZleDazzle/FastIO/README.md

 2. Make sure it's placed outside of your main class
 3. Remove any import statements that are already in your solution file

-See `example.java` for a demonstration of how to include FastIO in a single file solution.
+See `Example.java` for a demonstration of how to include FastIO in a single file solution.
 This approach ensures your solution is self-contained and can be submitted to platforms that restrict submissions to a single file.

 ## Debugging